Histoires ou contes du temps passé: Publication history

 Between 1691 and 1694, Perrault wrote three stories in verse form, "Griselidis" (a novella, originally titled La Marquise de Salusses ou la Patience de Griselidis and read to the Académie française), "The Ridiculous Wishes" (published in the Mercure galant in 1693), and "Donkeyskin", that were published in a single volume in 1694 and republished a year later in a volume with a preface.
 These three verse tales form only the prehistory of the Histoires ou Contes du temps passé.
 It was only in the late 18th century that these stories were included in editions variously named as Contes de fées, Contes des fées, or simply Contes.

 The year 1695 saw the manuscript edition of the Contes de ma mère l'Oye (Stories of Mother Goose), containing five of the later to be published prose tales.
 In February 1696, Perrault published a first story in prose, "The Sleeping Beauty", in the Mercure galant.
-More may have been published in additional literary magazines, however it is unknown whether they appeared in the magazines before the book's publication or whether they were later pirated editions.
+More may have been published in additional literary magazines; however, it is unknown whether they appeared in the magazines before the book's publication or whether they were later pirated editions.
 In 1697, Claude Barbin published the classical eight stories, titled Histoires ou Contes du temps passé, avec des Moralitez (Stories or Tales from Past Times, with Morals).
-With two reprints in the same year, the volume soon came to be known by its inofficial title Contes de ma mère l'Oye, used already in the 1695 manuscript.
+With two reprints in the same year, the volume soon came to be known by its unofficial title Contes de ma mère l'Oye, used already in the 1695 manuscript.
 This title was also featured in the illustrated frontispiece of the printed edition (copied from the manuscript edition), showing an old woman weaving, telling stories to children who are dressed in clothing of the higher classes.
 Above on the wall hangs a plaque with the words Contes de ma mère l'Oye.

 The stories assembled in the 1697 edition were "The Sleeping Beauty", "Little Red Riding Hood", "Bluebeard", "The Master Cat, or Puss in Boots", "Diamonds and Toads" (Les Fées), "Cinderella", "Riquet with the Tuft", and "Hop o' My Thumb".
 Each story ended with a rhymed, well-defined and cynical moral (moralité).
-The author of the volume was given as "P. Darmancour", hinting at Perrault's 19-year-old son Pierre, who was long time believed to have written the stories.
-However Zipes claims modern scholarship shows little evidence the son wrote the stories, nor that the volume was the result of a collaboration between father and son.
+The author of the volume was given as "P. Darmancour", hinting at Perrault's 19-year-old son Pierre, who was long believed to have written the stories.
+However, Zipes claims modern scholarship shows little evidence that Pierre wrote the stories, or that the volume was the result of a collaboration between father and son.
 Almost certainly Perrault the elder was the author.
-It is possible that the son's name, and the dedication to the king's niece Élisabeth Charlotte d'Orléans, was meant as a means to introduce the son to society.
+It is possible that Pierre's name, and the dedication to the king's niece Élisabeth Charlotte d'Orléans, was meant as a means to introduce the son to society.
 The book contains an introductory letter to "Mademoiselle", saying "No one will think it strange that a child should have found pleasure in composing the Tales in this volume, but some will be surprised that he should have presumed to dedicate them to you."